+91 96558 14047 (India)

 Email: [email protected]

-Traditionally, Banks and Financial Institutions had no trouble acquiring new customers, but over time customer’s demands and preferences have evolved, and the rise in competition.
-Today, customers gravitate towards businesses that have strong online presence across their products and services.
+Traditionally, banks and financial institutions had no trouble acquiring new customers, but over time customer’s demands and preferences have evolved, and the rise in competition.
+Today, customers gravitate towards businesses with a sturdy online presence across their products and services.

-Digital Transformation goes beyond moving from a traditional banking system to digital.
-The digital transformation journey begins with understanding the customer behavior, their preferences, likes, dislikes,and other factors.
-While these elements are all industry agnostic, the one element that Banks need to transform is making a shift from branch centric to customer centric approach.
+Digital Transformation goes beyond moving from a traditional banking system to a digital one.
+The digital transformation journey begins with understanding customer behavior, preferences, likes, dislikes, and other factors.
+While these elements are all industry agnostic, the one area where banks need to transform is changing from a branch-centric approach to a customer-centric approach.

-In a survey carried out by Boston Consulting Group, around 43% of the banks admitted to not having a digital strategy, while the remaining said they were completely onboard the digital adoption journey.
+In a survey carried out by Boston Consulting Group, around 43% of the banks admitted to not having a digital strategy, and the remaining banks said they were onboard the digital adoption journey.
 But over 85% did agree that digital is the way forward.

 Another survey by Deloitte indicates that consumers are ready for an increased digital engagement from their banks.
-While quite a few already interact with the available digital channels quite frequently, there is a large number of people who still prefer walking into a branch, or to the ATM to withdraw cash or check their account balance.
-But overall, the results are promising – 72% use mobile apps and 84% use online banking to carry out all bank related transactions.
+While some customers already interact with the available banking digital channels, many customers prefer walking into a branch or to the ATM to withdraw cash or check their account balance.
+But overall, the results are promising – 72% use mobile apps and 84% use online banking to carry out all bank-related transactions.

-In order to get started on the digital transformation journey, Banks need to focus on the four pillars, priority areas:
+To get started on the digital transformation journey, Banks need to focus on the four pillars or priority areas.
+They are:

 Two key options to consider when redefining the business model are:

-In order to drive a digital mindset within the bank, there needs to be a complete shift in the management to working culture.
-And this change as mentioned earlier needs to be driven top down, across levels, and through the business strategies as well, including the budget, resources, with a focus on achieving business agility and growth.
-It would also help for banks to look at Fintechs for partnerships and collaborations as the fintech ecosystem is a good way to evolve from traditional banking models to the current market demands and trends.
+There needs to be a complete shift in the management to working culture to drive a digital mindset within the bank.
+The change should start from the top management, expand across levels, and incorporate through the business strategies.
+Banks should keep an eye on the budget and resources, focusing on achieving business agility and growth.
+Banks should look at Fintech for partnerships and collaborations as the Fintech ecosystem is ideal for banks to evolve from traditional banking models to the current market demands and trends.

 One medium to understanding customers better is to gain insight into their profiles.
-This can be achieved through data gathered from various sources.
-While traditionally, banks relied on their network to help bring in new customers, today they can use surveys, social media and other channels to obtain data and build leads.
-With the help of behavioral analytics and advanced analytics tools they can classify customers into various categories and create customised plans to retain customers who are loyal.
-Similarly, using payment networks, banks can reach out to non customers/ family members of existing customers to market their solutions and draw their attention.
-Above all, banks can use data analytics to create customer profiles and use the reports to target customers who are similar – background, spending abilities and so on.
+It is achieved through data gathered from various sources.
+While traditionally, banks relied on their networks to help bring in new customers, today, they can use surveys, social media, and other channels to obtain data and build leads.
+With the help of behavioral analytics and advanced analytics tools, they can classify customers into various categories and create customized plans to retain loyal customers.
+Similarly, using payment networks, banks can reach out to non-customers/ family members of existing customers to market their solutions and draw their attention.
+Above all, banks can use data analytics to create customer profiles and use the reports to target customers with similar backgrounds, spending abilities, and other factors.

-As the image indicates, customers are likely to increase their use of digital channels if banks assure them of data security, better customized products/services and offer real-time updates along with instant support to resolve queries.
-At Neutrinos we offer customer-focused digital banking solutions to forge stronger relationships.
-To understand how you can achieve digital transformation within your business, reach out to us now.
+As the image indicates, customers are likely to increase their use of digital channels if banks assure them of data security, better-customized products/services, and offer real-time updates along with instant support to resolve queries.
+Neutrinos‘, one of the leading digital banking platform providers, offers customer-focused digital solutions for enhancing banking customer experience.